civilian/hproperties/README.md

   `docker-compose run rest-service python -m pytest`

 ## Implementation
-I implemented the test project as a union of a Rest Api in Flask and a frontend in Reactjs.
+I implemented the test project as a Rest Api in Flask.

 ### Implemented Features
 * Docker machines with an up to date installation.
 * Docker compose files to make easier the use of Docker and the deployment.
 * Design of the Database.
-* Creation of the Rest Api in Flask with jwt token login.
+* Creation of the Rest Api in Flask.
-* Creation of the Rest Api documentaion in postman to simplify testing.
+* Creation of the Rest Api documentation in postman to simplify testing.
-* Creation of the tests of the Res Api in Flask to increase quality and understanding.
+* Creation of the tests of the Rest Api in Flask to increase quality and understanding.
+* Creation of a nginx production server for the rest-service in Flask to make it more secure and scalable.
+* An installation in AWS is created, configuring the ports, billing alarms, proper users for the database for easy testing.
+   - The database is kept local and not in an RDS due to cost of the machines.
 * Details; documentation, private variables and methods, custom error messages and providing tool to reduce the complexity of testing.

 ## Design